StereoKit/StereoKit/docs/Pages/Reference/Vec2/Zero.md

 ---
 layout: default
 title: Vec2.Zero
-description: A Vec2 with all components at zero, same as new Vec2(0,0).
+description: A Vec2 with all components at zero, this is the same as new Vec2(0,0).
 ---
 # [Vec2]({{site.url}}/Pages/Reference/Vec2.html).Zero

 ## Description
-A Vec2 with all components at zero, same as new Vec2(0,0).
+A Vec2 with all components at zero, this is the same as `new Vec2(0,0)`.